Toward universal coalescence models for antideuteron production: Coalescence models

 This ``integrated'' implementation is the one considered for example in \cite{Kachelriess:2019taq,Kachelriess:2020uoh,Kachelriess:2023jis}, which takes from the Monte Carlo only the momentum distribution of the antinucleons.
 Instead, our goal is to exploit the full $\bar{p}$--$\bar{n}$ phase space information available in the event generator including their spatial distribution.
 To this end, we interpret the Wigner kernel as a probability density in $(\Delta\vec r,\Delta\vec p)$ and adopt a Gaussian probability distribution function (PDF),

 with $N$ fixed by normalization.
-In the strict Gaussian Wigner limit one expects $\sigma$ and $\delta$ to be comparable and of order $d/\sqrt{2}\simeq 2~\mathrm{fm}$ (cf.\ Eqs.~\eqref{eq:deutwignerinternal} and \eqref{eq:singlegaussianPDF}).
+In the strict Gaussian Wigner limit one expects $\sigma$ and $\delta$ to be respectively of order $d\sqrt{2}\simeq 4~\mathrm{fm}$ and $d/\sqrt{2}\simeq 2~\mathrm{fm}$ (cf.\ Eqs.~\eqref{eq:deutwignerinternal} and \eqref{eq:singlegaussianPDF}).
+However Eq.~\eqref{eq:singlegaussianPDF} should be interpreted as a generalization of Eq.~\eqref{eq:deutwignerinternal}, thus we first assume that $\sigma$ and $\delta$ are uncorrelated.
 The cumulative coalescence probability for a pair with separation $r$ and relative momentum $q$ can then be written as

 which is consistent with the normalization in Eq.~\eqref{eq:Wignormalized_rephr}.